Cambodian Street Food: Khmer Stuffed Chicken Wings

 - 1 teaspoon crispy fried onion

 - 1 teaspoon ketchup (optional, for colours)

 - First off, debone the chicken thighs/leg quarters.
 When you find the leg joint, just insert the knife right against the bone and slowly start detaching the skin from the bone, slowly taking the meat off the bone.
 The trick is to keep your knife as close to the bone as possible to avoid tearing the skin.
 Once the bone is removed, remove as much of the chicken meat as you can from the skin, making sure not to tear the skin.
 Place the removed chicken meat on a cutting board and start chopping/grounding it into small pieces.
 Keep the skin (you will be stuffing it later), and throw the bones (or keep it if you want to use it to make chicken stock).

-- Make kroeung paste based on this recipe.
+- Make kroeung paste.
 Keep one cup and freeze the rest to use in other Cambodian food recipes.